 Tara “Misu” Sargente has seen cannabis go from being underground to nearly legal in New Jersey.
 While doing so, she has made herself nationally known with her company Blazin’ Bakery.

 It began eleven years ago when she was dating someone who could not drink but still wanted to have fun.
 So, she made pot brownies.
 When they turned out well, she offered them to friends who shared them with their friends.
 Thus, there seemed to be a market.
 However, she was wary of selling drugs.

 However, selling the mix was appealing.
 So Misu researched the market and spent time perfecting her recipe.
 When she felt it was ready, she made a YouTube video about it which went viral.

 “It just grew from there,” Misu said.
-She earned the nickname “Tara Misu” when her then-boyfriend nicked named her that.
+She earned the nickname “Tara Misu” when her then-boyfriend nick-named her.

 “I’m an Italian girl in Jersey that was baking, and my lawyer advised not to use my real name.
 I liked it and it stuck,” Misu explained, having been raised in South River.
 Because she got into the industry before Colorado became the first state to legalize adult-use cannabis, she is justified in saying, “I come from old school cannabis.”

 A sign of how things have changed in cannabis was that Misu used to have dreadlocks.

 “It was a different time, it added legitimacy,” she explained, acknowledging how different the industry is now.
 “I never shy away from it.”

 To establish her name as a name in the industry, Misu hit the road.